mCRL2org/mCRL2/doc/sphinx/source/user_manual/contributing/contributing.rst

 Contributing
 ==================

-Contributions to the mCRL2 toolset can be made by means of a pull request on Github.
+Contributions to the mCRL2 toolset can be made by means of a pull request on `Github <https://github.com/mCRL2org/mCRL2>`_.
 For information on creating a pull request from a fork see the corresponding Github `documentation <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`_.
 To ensure that a pull request can be merged with minimal effort the contributor